Live

 Owning only U.S. stocks means your portfolio rises and falls entirely with one country's economy.
 International index funds solve this by adding exposure to developed markets (Europe, Japan, Australia) and emerging markets (India, Brazil, Southeast Asia).

-Adding 20–30% international exposure is the most common recommendation among low-cost investing advocates.
-It won't always outperform the U.S. market, but it smooths the ride when domestic markets have rough years.
+Adding 20-30% international exposure is a common approach among low-cost investing advocates.
+It won't always outperform the U.S. market, but it can smooth the ride when domestic markets have rough years.

 How to Choose the Right Index Funds for Your Situation